-- Complete an OGE Form 450, Confidential Financial Disclosure Report, and obtain approval that no conflict or an appearance of conflict exists between your financial interest and this position.
+- Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position

-- If selected for a supervisory position, complete a one year supervisory or managerial probationary period, unless this has been previously fulfilled.
+- Serve a one year supervisory or managerial probationary period, if required

 - You may be required to participate in the Region's Continuity of Operations Plan (COOP), representing the Service and/or GSA as a whole.
 This may involve participating in COOP meetings and planning activities; performing mission-critical work at a designated location other than the traditional GSA office site (which may be outside of the commuting area); and ensuring that GSA's needs are still being met in the event of an emergency, disaster or otherwise unforeseen circumstance disrupting traditional office operations.